TsukiGva2/sxript/guide/Vectors-Lists.md

 >
 ```

-Note that the use of spacing and line breaks in the above is entirely optional.
-Such an input would be flattened to
+Note that the use of spaces, tabs, and line breaks is entirely optional.
+Such an input is flattened to

 ```<<a,b,c>,<d,<e,f,g>,h>,<i,j,<k,l,m,<o,p,q>>,r,s,t>>```